UVM has many resources to help students succeed academically.

 English Conversation Corner (ECC)

 UVM hosts an English Conversation Corner (ECC) for students who wish to practice their English in an informal setting.
-Some Global Gateway Program students are required to attend.
-Other students and students’ spouses are welcome to attend.
+Students and students’ spouses are welcome to attend.
 Conversations are led by native English speakers.
 Please contact the OIE for more information about the current semester's schedule.

 Living Well is located in the Davis Center but it is part of the Center for Health & Wellbeing.
 It provides information and programming to help students make healthy choices.
 Some of the offerings that Living Well has include: